theobald-software/theobald-software.github.io/content/_en/ecs-core/integration_with_nintex/nintex_workflow_cloud/import_openapi_definition_in_nwc.md

 lang: en_GB
 ---

-To import an OpenAPI definition into the NWC, log into your NWC Tenant as administrator and open the Xtensions section.
+To import an OpenAPI definition into the Nintex Workflow Cloud, log into your Nintex Workflow Cloud Tenant as administrator and open the Xtensions section.
 Here you can add custom connectors with OpenAPI.
 Select the saved OpenAPI definition and click *Next*.

 ![ecscore-nwc_2](/img/content/ecscore-nwc_2.png){:class="img-responsive"}